Columbia Riverkeeper is fighting to protect salmon from hot water and climate change.

 Riverkeeper is challenging the U.S. Environmental Protection Agency’s (EPA) failure to complete a Total Maximum Daily Load (TMDL) analysis for temperature pollution in the Columbia and lower Snake rivers.
 A TMDL is a study about the causes of temperature pollution and potential solutions.
 EPA’s preliminary results show that the large, shallow reservoirs on the Columbia and Snake rivers collect the sun’s energy, making the river too hot.
 The temperature TMDL is an important first step in reducing water temperature and protecting salmon.

 In 2018, a federal district court ruled in Riverkeeper’s favor, finding that the Clean Water Act required EPA to issue the TMDL.
 Still unwilling to do the right thing, EPA appealed its defeat to the Ninth Circuit.
-The Ninth Circuit will hear oral arguments in Riverkeeper’s case on August 26, 2019.
-Stay tuned for updates.
+On December 20, 2019, the Ninth Circuit ruled that Trump’s EPA violated the Clean Water Act and must make a plan to protect salmon from hot water.

 When water temperatures reach the 70s, salmon die.
 In 2003, EPA studied the causes of hot water in the Columbia and Snake rivers and began developing a legally enforceable plan to fix the problem.
 But dam operators objected and the plan was shelved.
 Why?
 EPA found that dams are the main cause of temperature problems.